GovTechSG/ship-hats-overview/tools-faq.md

  <details>
   <summary>2.
 Based on SonarQube’s add-ons, what are the 7 others supported languages?</summary><br>

 C, C++, Obj-C, Swift, ABAP, T-SQL, PL/SQL are supported.
-Public officers can refer to the [pricing](https://sgdcs.sgnet.gov.sg/sites/IDA-GoSync/gdspdd-ai/ship/_layouts/15/start.aspx#/SitePages/Pricing.aspx) for the add-ons.
+Public officers can refer to the <a href="https://sgdcs.sgnet.gov.sg/sites/IDA-GoSync/gdspdd-ai/ship/_layouts/15/start.aspx#/SitePages/Pricing.aspx">pricing</a> for the add-ons.

   </details>